Validator

 Using the Validator in a browser

-Step 0: Go to the Validator page
+Step 0: Navigate to the Validator page

 Step 1: Select project and message model